HATS-ICT/ml-agents-dodgeball-env-ICT/README.md

 The [ML-Agents](https://github.com/Unity-Technologies/ml-agents) DodgeBall environment is a third-person cooperative shooter where players try to pick up as many balls as they can, then throw them at their opponents.
 It comprises two game modes: Elimination and Capture the Flag.
 In Elimination, each group tries to eliminate all members of the other group by hitting them with balls.
 In Capture the Flag, players try to steal the other team’s flag and bring it back to their base.
 In both modes, players can hold up to four balls, and dash to dodge incoming balls and go through hedges.
 You can find more information about the environment at the corresponding [blog post](https://blog.unity.com/technology/ml-agents-plays-dodgeball).

-In this project, we used the Elimination game-mode to explore modifying the DodgeBall environment to serve as a proxy for more realistic military simulations.
-We modified both the dodgeball agents' functionality and the arenas they were tested in to better approximate a high fidelity battle scenario.
+In this project, we used the Elimination game-mode to explore modifying the DodgeBall environment to serve as a proxy for high-fidelity military simulations.
+We modified both the dodgeball agents' functionality and the arenas they were tested on in order to better approximate a real battle scenario.
 This document will detail the most significant changes we made and discuss the method we developed for reducing the number of training steps needed to learn an intelligent cooperative policy.

 ## Installation and Play